Structural stability of invasion graphs for Lotka--Volterra systems: Structural stability of invasion graphs

 Now, convexity of $\mathcal{N}$ follows from Lemma \ref{lemma:conv}.
 To prove that $\mathcal{N}$ is a cone it is sufficient to see that $A(I)(u^*) = - b(I) \Rightarrow A(I)(\alpha u^*) = - \alpha b(I)$ and $r_i^{A,\alpha b}(I) = \alpha r_i^{A,b}(I)$. \end{proof}

-As a consequence of the above results we can represent the space $\mathbb{R}^n$ as a sum of finite number of disjoint open convex cones $\mathcal{N}_k$, with each cone corresponding to a given structure of the Invasion Graph, or equivalently, to a given \textbf{IS}.
-This \textbf{IS} is the same for every $b$ in the cone.
-The points of nonhyperbolicity (such vectors $b$ where at least one of the admissible equilibria is nonhyperbolic) constitute the residual set $\mathcal{C}$.
+As a consequence of the above results we can represent the space $\mathbb{R}^n$ as a union of finite number of disjoint open convex cones $\mathcal{N}_k$, with each cone corresponding to a given structure of the Invasion Graph, or equivalently, to a given $\mathbb{IS}$.
+This $\mathbb{IS}$ is the same for every $b$ in the cone.
+Note that the number of cones is finite as the number of possible invasion schemes is finite and any two vectors $b$ which yield the same scheme must belong to the same cone.
+The points of nonhyperbolicity (that is, vectors $b$ where at least one of the admissible equilibria is nonhyperbolic) constitute the residual set $\mathcal{C}$.